 A. As per the WHO (World Health Organization), if you are on painkillers like acetaminophen, you are at a higher risk of liver damage if you have holy basil (tulsi) regularly.
 So, get in touch with your doctor before adding it to your diet.

 Q. Does holy basil have mercury in it?

 A. Well, yes!
 It does contain mercury, and it is not good for your teeth.
-Therefore, you should not chew basil leaves because the mercury content releases if you chew them.
-It may damage your enamel and lead to discoloration of your teeth.
+Therefore, you should not chew basil leaves because of the mercury content released when you chew them.
+It may damage your enamel and lead to discolouration of your teeth.

 Q. Can you eat basil leaves on an empty stomach?

 A. Consuming basil leaves early in the morning helps maintain a happy and healthy digestive system.
 And, if you eat this herb on an empty stomach, you will get benefits for sure.
 It will help regulate the acid levels of your body while maintaining your pH levels.